MultiEmail/.github/profile/README.md

 ### PSA

-- We will NOT provide support for the self-hosting of this code.
+- We will NOT provide support for the self-hosting of this code, however you can ask questions in our discord server and report issues in the GitHub issues page.

 **Tech Stack**: